States With Flat Income Tax Rates

 Opponents of the flat tax system argue that it actually places an unfair burden on low-income earners.
-The rate ranges from approx. 3-5% of income and eliminates many tax deductions and exemptions so that earners pay taxes on more income.
+The rate ranges from approximately 3 percent to 5 percent of income and eliminates many tax deductions and exemptions so that earners pay taxes on more income.

 Giving up 5 percent of $100,000 in income leaves plenty of money for fixed-cost necessaries like a gallon of milk, but 5 percent of $10,000 might put that milk out of reach.
-The argument is that this forces more low-income residents towards public assistance to make ends meet.
+The argument is that this forces more low-income residents toward public assistance to make ends meet.

 That said, the tax rate in flat tax states doesn't always apply to unearned income like interest from investments and capital gains from the sale of assets.
 Taxpayers who can afford to invest and make their money grow can still realize these profits tax-free at the state level.